bsk1072/operations-task/terraform-README.md

     2. release branch - deploy to QA region
     3. main branch - deploy to Prod region
 3. Approvals for deployments.
+4. Currently ansible deployment is limited by only one sql script.
+We can deploy multiple scripts from the folder using updated the playbook.

 <a name="Conclusion"></a>
 ## 6. Conclusion